 - Growth patterns can temporarily fluctuate during illness, teething, or major changes in feeding routine.

-Tips for Tracking Your Baby’s Growth
+Tips for Tracking Your Little One’s Growth

 - Weigh Regularly but Sensibly: